k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 The LLM plugin's input parameters definition:

 - ```"threshold"``` defines the score above which the plugin should not be executed.
+The threshold is set in order to minimize the number of calls to the LLM.
 It applies to the cases when the column already has **the same property** created by another plugin during the same Discovery Job execution.
-  - For example, if the Metadata Regex Classifier plugin created a classification property with score = 0.8, the LLM plugin should not be executed on this field.
-  - The threshold is set in order to minimize the number of calls to the LLM.
   - By default, ```"threshold":0.7```.
 It can be updated, based on the project's requirements.
+  - For example, if the Metadata Regex Classifier plugin created a classification property with score = 0.8 (above the threshold), the LLM plugin should not be executed on this column.
-- ```"property_name"``` is a column property that the plugin should create, based on the LLM response.
+- ```"property_name"``` is a column property that the plugin should create.
+The property's value will be the LLM response value.
 - ```"system_prompt"``` is a prompt definition.
 It is a dynamic string, comprised of several parts that are combined at the run time.
-Some of them are taken from the framework and some are taken from the plugin definition:
+Some of them are taken from the framework and some are taken from the plugin definition, as follows:
-  - ```${tableName} ```, ```${columns}``` and ```${columnName}``` are respectively the names of a table, the column being profiled and the names of all other columns in this table.
-They are passed to the plugin by the framework.
+  - ```${tableName} ```, ```${columns}``` and ```${columnName}``` respectively are a table and a column being profiled, as well as the names of all other columns in this table.
+These are passed to the plugin by the framework.
-  - ```${possible_values}``` is a list of valid values that can be assigned as a property's value.
+  - ```${possible_values}``` defines a list of valid values that can be assigned as a property's value.
+They need to be defined when it is required that the LLM will select a value from a pre-defined list.
 The values are taken from the ```"possible_values"``` input further in the plugin definition.
   - ```${sample_prompt}``` is a system prompt part related to the data sample.
 It is taken from the ```"sample_prompt"``` input further in the plugin definition.
-- ```"possible_values"``` is a list of possible property valid values.
-They can be defined as an array of strings in the plugin definition (as shown above).
+- ```"possible_values"``` is a list of possible property's valid values.
+They should be defined as an array of strings in the plugin definition (as shown above).
 Alternatively, the values can be retrieved from any project MTable.
+Note that it is recommended to define a relatively short the list of possible valid values.
-To define that the values should be taken from an MTable, write ```<MTable Name>.<Column Name>```.
-  - For example, ```"possible_values":"llm_profiling.name"```.
+  - The format of ```"possible_values"``` definition from an MTable is: ```<MTable Name>.<Column Name>```.
+For example, ```"possible_values":"llm_profiling.name"```.
 - ```"sample_size"``` defines a sample size to be used by LLM.
+By default, ```"sample_size": 10```.
 If you don't want to send any sample data to the LLM, set the sample size to 0.
 - ```"sample_prompt"``` defines a part of the system prompt related to the sample data.
 It is added to the system prompt when the ```"sample_size"``` > 0 and if the column is not empty in the data snapshot.
   - The ```${sampleData}``` is the source data retrieved at the Snapshot step and added to the prompt.
 - ```"llm_interface"``` is an optional parameter.
 It can be set to a name of a project's OpenAI interface that should be used by the LLM plugin.